Divide, then Ground: Adapting Frame Selection to Query Types for Long-Form Video Understanding: Method: DIG

 \begin{itemize}[leftmargin=*, nosep] \item \textit{Step 1.} Compute the mean of the current reward set: $\overline{R}$. \item \textit{Step 2.} Update each reward value by thresholding below the mean value:

-\item \textit{Step 3.} Let $S$ be the set of indices $\{j \mid R'_j > 0\}$.
-Compare $S$ with the set of positive indices from the previous iteration.
-If $S$ is unchanged, terminate the iteration.
-Otherwise, update the reward set $\{R_j\} \gets \{R'_j\}$ and repeat from \textit{Step 1}. \end{itemize} Upon termination, the selected~\keyframes, denoted by $I_f$, are formally defined as those~\keyframes~whose corresponding reward values in the final iteration are positive: $I_f = \{I'_j \mid R'_j > 0\}_{j=1}^{N-1}$.
+\item \textit{Step 3.} Finally, let $S$ be the resulting set of candidate indices $\{j \mid R'_j > 0\}$.
+Compare $S$ directly with the set of positive indices obtained from the previous iteration.
+If $S$ is strictly unchanged, terminate the entire iteration process.
+Otherwise, update the current reward set $\{R_j\} \gets \{R'_j\}$ and repeat from \textit{Step 1}. \end{itemize} Upon termination, the selected~\keyframes, denoted by $I_f$, are formally defined as those~\keyframes~whose corresponding reward values in the final iteration are positive: $I_f = \{I'_j \mid R'_j > 0\}_{j=1}^{N-1}$.
 This criterion ensures that all~\keyframes~in the final selection set possess a reward larger than average.

 \paragraph{Segment combination.} Since~\keyframes~exhibit high feature similarity with their adjacent frames, it indicates an opportunity to incorporate fine-grained information beyond simply using them as input to the LMM.
 Specifically, for each selected~\keyframe~indexed by $I'_j$, we consider the video segment in the interval $[K_j, K_{j+1}]$ for richer temporal details.
 To capture more relevant context, we also consider adjacent~\keyframes~within a window of length $wlen$, specifically those with index range from $I'_{j - wlen}$ to $I'_{j + wlen}$.
 This results in the video segment spanning the index range $[K_{j - wlen}, K_{j + wlen + 1}]$.
 Then we combine the corresponding video segments of all selected~\keyframes~via union operation, resulting in a refined video containing query-relevant and fine-grained content.
 Finally, we uniformly sample frames from this refined video as input to the LMM.